The Lost Leonardo: Synopsis

-The film then introduces the businessman Yves Bouvier, a developer and owner of freeports, and describes how he has become an art dealer in his own right due to the amount of art that clients have deposited in his freeports around the world.
+The film introduces Yves Bouvier, a developer and owner of freeports, who explains how he has become an art dealer in his own right as a result of art that clients have deposited in his freeports around the world.
 The film explains how high-end art has become a tool for wealth management by people who need to be able to physically carry and secretly move large amounts of wealth around the world outside of the banking system.
 In 2013, Bouvier showed the painting to a Russian billionaire, Dmitry Rybolovlev, who engages him to purchase the work.
 Bouvier hires a professional poker player to negotiate with Sotheby's and agrees on a price of $83 million, but he tells Rybolovlev the price is $127.5 million.
 When Rybolovlev discovers the deception and realizes that there have been numerous other deceptions, he legally pursues Bouvier (in events known as Bouvier Affair), who tells the film he has since lost everything.

 In 2017, Rybolovlev hires Christie's to sell his entire portfolio and they market the painting as the "male Mona Lisa" and create a promotional video that includes Leonardo DiCaprio.
 The painting breaks the previous record for an art sale, selling for $400 million, with an additional $50 million of commission to Christie's.
 Word leaks that the buyer is Mohammed bin Salman and that the painting is being kept on his yacht.
 The film switches to a 2019–20 Leonardo exhibition at the Louvre where the painting is expected to be shown.
 In advance of the exhibition, bin Salman visits the Louvre with Emmanuel Macron and a publication appears in the museum's shop that authenticates the painting as being by Leonardo.
 However, in a dramatic twist, the painting fails to appear at the exhibition and the publication is removed from the shop with the Louvre denying that it was an official Louvre publication.
 The film ends speculating that bin Salman pulled the painting as the Louvre would not show it alongside the Mona Lisa, and that he was planning to show it in a new dedicated museum in Saudi Arabia.